BillyBag2/h8mini-testing/README.md

+# TOTALY UNTESTED!

 # BillyBag2 Fayee FY530 experiment.

-The fork by me (BillyBag2) is an experiment in protoing the code to a Fayee FY530.
+The fork by me (BillyBag2) is an experiment in porting the code to a Fayee FY530.
 This uses the same proccessor as the original Eachine H8 mini but has some differeneces.
 Posible differences include...

 6 DOF chip is a BMI055
 LEDs could be different locations.
 There may be six rather than four, as on the H8 mini.